 Considered the highest achievement in nursing care, the award makes Dana-Farber the fourth "Magnet" hospital in Massachusetts and one of only 150 worldwide.

-In the largest single gift in Dana-Farber's history, longtime Institute trustees and benefactors Richard A. and Susan F. Smith pledge to make an unrestricted gift of $50 million to Dana-Farber, which enables the Institute to begin construction of a new
+In the largest single gift from an individual in Dana-Farber's history, longtime Institute trustees and benefactors Richard A. and Susan F. Smith pledge to make an unrestricted gift of $50 million to Dana-Farber, which enables the Institute to begin construction

-Construction begins on the Dana-Farber/Brigham and Women's Cancer Center's second satellite outpatient clinic, located at Milford Regional Medical Center,
+Construction begins on the Dana-Farber Brigham Cancer Center's second satellite outpatient clinic, located at Milford Regional Medical Center,

 35 miles southwest of Boston.
 Opening in 2008, the two-story, 54,000-square-foot facility offers chemotherapy infusion, radiation therapy, and diagnostic imaging to adult cancer patients.